Solar IntelliShock® 120 Energizer & Kit

 Solar powered energizers are a popular choice when 110V power is not easily accessible.
 Attached solar panel will recharge the batteries on sunny days.

-- Easily accessible fence and ground terminals.
-Fence and ground wiring harness included.
+- Easily accessible fence and ground terminals (wiring harness included)

-- The Solar IntelliShock® 120 fence energizer may be operated without batteries and plugged into a 110V power source.
-See instruction manual for details.
+- External 110V port allows the energizer to be operated without a battery and plugged into a 110V power source

 - 1.2 joule fence energizer